PC-Admin/awx-ansible/docs/Install_AWX.md

 Go into: Instance Groups > Add > Add container group > Set name to 'AWX Server'. then insert the variables above.

-On the 'Backup All Servers' job template select the 'AWX Server' instance group, save it.
+Edit the 'Backup AWX System' job template select the 'AWX Server' instance group, save it.

 6) In AWX, set the base URL